Black Saturday bushfires

-The Black Saturday bushfires were a series of bushfires that either ignited or were already burning across the Australian state of Victoria on and around Saturday, 7 February 2009, and were among Australia's all-time worst bushfire disasters.
+The Black Saturday bushfires were a series of bushfires that either ignited or were already burning across the Australian state of Victoria on Saturday, 7 February 2009, and was one of Australia's all-time worst bushfire disasters.
 The fires occurred during extreme bushfire weather conditions and resulted in Australia's highest-ever loss of human life from a bushfire, with 173 fatalities.
-Many people were left homeless as a result.
+Many people were left homeless and family-less as a result.

 As many as 400 individual fires were recorded on Saturday 7 February; the day has become widely referred to in Australia as Black Saturday.

+Then Deputy Prime Minister Julia Gillard described Black Saturday as "a tragedy beyond belief, beyond precedent and beyond words … one of the darkest days in Australia’s peacetime history."

 The 2009 Victorian Bushfires Royal Commission, headed by Justice Bernard Teague, was held in response to the bushfires.

 Background

 A week before the fires, a significant heatwave affected southeastern Australia.
-From 28–30 January, Melbourne broke temperature records by experiencing three consecutive days above 43 °C, with the temperature peaking at 45.1 °C on 30 January, the third hottest day in the city's history.
+From 28 to 30 January, Melbourne broke temperature records by experiencing three consecutive days above 43 °C, with the temperature peaking at 45.1 °C on 30 January, the third hottest day in the city's history.

-The wave of heat was caused by a slow moving high-pressure system that settled over the Tasman Sea, with a combination of an intense tropical low located off the North West Australian coast and a monsoon trough over northern Australia, which produced ideal conditions for hot tropical air to be directed down over southeastern Australia.
+The wave of heat was caused by a slow-moving high-pressure system that settled over the Tasman Sea, with a combination of an intense tropical low located off the North West Australian coast and a monsoon trough over northern Australia, which produced ideal conditions for hot tropical air to be directed down over southeastern Australia.

 The February fires commenced on a day when several localities across the state, including Melbourne, recorded their highest temperatures since records began in 1859.
-On 6 February 2009—the day before the fires started—the Premier of Victoria John Brumby issued a warning about the extreme weather conditions expected on 7 February: "It's just as bad a day as you can imagine and on top of that the state is just tinder-dry.
+On 6 February 2009—the day before the fires started—the Country Fire Authority chief Russell Rees warned "We are in almost uncharted territory" in terms of bushfire conditions.
+The Premier of Victoria John Brumby issued a warning about the extreme weather conditions expected on 7 February: "It's just as bad a day as you can imagine and on top of that the state is just tinder-dry.
 People need to exercise real common sense tomorrow".
-The Premier went on to state that it was expected to be the "worst day [of fires conditions] in the history of the state".
+The Premier went on to state that it was expected to be the "worst day [of fire conditions] in the history of the state".